bernicecpz/brownbagsession/README.md

 1. Test Automation with Robot Framework
 2. Load Testing with Locust
 ---
+> **Note**
+> - Windows in this case, is for users who have setup their Windows Linux subsystem.
+> - Values in angle brackets (<>) are placeholders.
+Please replace with appropriate values that is relevant to your environment's context.

 ## Setup of Virtual Environment
 You can use Python virtual environment to isolate the Robot Framework related packages to avoid potential clashes in other Python packages and binaries for your other projects.